BCG-X-Official/sklearndf/README.rst

 - for numerical values fills missing values using median values

-The strength of sklearndf is to maintain the scikit-learn conventions and expressivity, while also preserving dataframes, and hence feature names.
+The strength of sklearndf is to maintain the scikit-learn conventions and expressivity, while also preserving data frames, and hence feature names.
 We can see this after using fit_transform on our preprocessing pipeline.

 .. code-block:: Python